JNRowe/versionah/doc/templates.rst

 Filters
 -------

-:program:`versionah` defines the following filters beyond the huge range of `built-in filters`_ in Jinja_:
+|progref| defines the following filters beyond the huge range of `built-in
+filters`_ in Jinja_:

 .. note::

-   If you write extra filters and believe they could be of use to other :program:`versionah` users please consider posting them in an issue_ or pushing them to a fork on GitHub_, so that others may benefit from your work.
+   If you write extra filters and believe they could be of use to other
+   |progref| users please consider posting them in an issue_ or pushing them to
+   a fork on GitHub_, so that others may benefit from your work.

 ``regexp``
 ''''''''''